Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by diesel engines and utilizing the 5-door MPV body style within the same 'MPV' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Volkswagen and front in the case of the Mercedes Benz).
 The first one has a Volkswagen-engineered powertrain under the hood, a 4-cylinder, 8-valves 115hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 122hp engine designed by Mercedes Benz.

 SafetyThe fact that the Volkswagen got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, isn't really an advantage, taken the poor 3-star rating it received.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
 On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, Vito offers a considerable difference of 19% more metal.

 Performance & Fuel economyVolkswagen is undoubtly more agile, reaching 100km/h in 2.8 seconds less than its competitor.
 In addition to that it accelerates all the way to 178 kilometers per hour, 14km/h more than the other car.
 When it comes to fuel economy the winner has to be Sharan, averaging around 7.1 liters of fuel per 100 kilometers (40 mpg), in combined cycle.
 We can't ignore that 13% difference compared to Vito.